Yanks blow 6-run lead, lose 12-11 to big league-worst Tigers

 Solo homers by Torres in the fourth and Gregorius in the fifth off Tyler Alexander put the Yankees ahead 8-6, but the Tigers burst to a 10-8 lead when Christin Stewart hit a solo homer off Cessa in the fifth, then Miguel Cabrera had a sacrifice fly against Cory Gearrin in the sixth and Jeimer Candelario followed with a two-run single.

-Encarnacion tied the score in the seventh off John Schreiber, and Gregorius homered off Daniel Stumpf for an 11-10 lead.
+Encarnación tied the score in the seventh off John Schreiber, and Gregorius homered off Daniel Stumpf for an 11-10 lead.

 Mercer walked against Adam Ottavino in the bottom half, advanced on Gary Sánchez’s seventh passed ball this season and scored on Harold Castro’s single.